Dudemullet/frontend-test/frontend/README.md

 ## TODO - wishlist

 - [] Tests, ideally would come before implementation but time's critical here
+- [] Service worker for caching and PWA enhancements?
 - [] style guide - change style guide, livereload changes on page
 - [] using flux ?